TIP Integration Overview: OpenCTI

 - By default, the connector will download the feed list once every 24 hours.
 If a different interval is needed, add the value

-to match your system's information, assuming this isn't already defined in your environment file.
-Also, ensure a unique connector ID is defined forconnector_id
+opencti_urlandopenct_tokento match your system's information, assuming this isn't already defined in your environment file.
+Also, ensure a unique connector ID is defined forconnector_id - By setting

 When using environment variables, the configuration file will reference those, such as follows: